 Termites munch on the wood of a home as a source of nutrition.
 Carpenter ants will eat the wood from your home as a way to create a shelter to build a nest in.
 When it comes to pest control, you should know that both ants and termites have to have a water source to survive.
 Keeping the air dry in your home can help control these pests.

 When it comes to the nests created by these pesky insects, both will live inside the wood located throughout your home.
 They will chew on the wood beams until they are hollow.
 Carpenter ants like wood that is rotting or molding.
 Termites tend to shelter in mud mounds located either above or below ground.
-If you notice a mound near your house or discover rotting wood that looks chewed on, contact an exterminator right away.
+Have you noticed a mound near your house or discover rotting wood that looks chewed on?
+If so, contact an exterminator right away.

 The damage that is done by both carpenter ant infestations and termite infestations is very similar.
 If you notice that there are holes in the framework of your home, it is a good idea to call a pest control company to come to your house to check out the damage.
 These professionals will be able to tell what is causing the damage.
 Once it is determined whether it is termites or carpenter ants causing the damage to the wood of your home, the exterminator will come up with a plan to eliminate the issue.
 You still may be left with large repair bills even after the pests are gone.